iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    * - :math:`\sim`
      - is :math:`\leq, \geq` for upper and lower constraints respectively,
    * - :math:`\gamma _{yzsvd,t}, \gamma _{zsvd,t}`
-     - is the maximum growth rate per period for the construction/operation of technology :math:`zsvd`,
+     - maximum growth rate per period for the construction/operation of technology :math:`zsvd`,
    * - :math:`g_{yzsvd,t}`
-     - is the initial size (increment) that can be given and which is necessary for the introduction of new technologies that start with zero capacity/activity,
+     - initial size (increment) that can be given and which is necessary for the introduction of new technologies that start with zero capacity/activity,
-   * - :math:`yzsvd...rrlllttt`
+   * - :math:`yzsvd...rr...ttt`
-     - is the annual new installation of technology :math:`zsvd` in period :math:`ttt`.
+     - annual new installation of technology :math:`zsvd` in period :math:`ttt`.
    * - :math:`zsvd...rrlllttt`
-     - is the annual activity of technology :math:`zsvd` in period :math:`ttt`.
+     - activity of technology :math:`zsvd` in period :math:`ttt`, and load region lll.

 As described in Keppo and Strubegger (2010 :cite:`_keppo_short_2010`) MESSAGE includes so called flexible or soft dynamic constraints to allow for faster diffusion in case of economically attractive technologies.
 To operationalize the concept of soft dynamic constraints, a set of :math:`n` dummy variables with index :math:`i`,